Open Access Publication & ACM

 • Note

 All published articles categorized as apc-eligible are reported to ACM Open affiliated institutions in that institution's ACM Open Dashboard upon publication in the ACM Digital Library.
-When ACM flips to 100% Open Access, only corresponding authors of APC-eligible articles will be required to be affiliated with ACM Open institutions, pay the requisite APC, or be eligible for an automatic waiver, discount, or discretionary waiver.
+When ACM transitions to 100% Open Access, only corresponding authors of APC-eligible articles will be required to be affiliated with ACM Open institutions, pay the requisite APC, or be eligible for an automatic waiver, discount, or discretionary waiver.
+After ACM transitions to 100% Open Access, all non APC-eligible articles will also be made freely accessible in the ACM Digital Library without any requirements for APC payments or participation in ACM Open.

 ACM's Community-Centric Approach to Publications